Zensonaton/StyledChat/README.md

     {
       "enabled": true, // Whenever this chat channel is enabled or not.
       "isDefault": false, // If `true`, then current chat channel will be used if mod haven't succeeded to find any.
 At least one chat channel should be 'default'.
+      "permission": "", // Permission string required to use.
+      "opLevel": 3, // Minimal required op level, set it to 5+ to disable it.
       "radius": 0, // Radius of this chat channel.
 Use 0 or lower for infinity.
       "onlyInSameDimension": false, // Are messages going to be visible in same dimensions?
       "usagePrefix": "!", // Usage prefix of this channel.
 If this character(-s) are found at the start of the sent message, then this channel will be forced to be used if other checks (like 'messageTypesIncluded') are succeeded.